-My research examines how melancholy was identified, experienced, and dealt with by English Nonconformists across the period 1640-1700.
-Focusing on spiritual diaries, letters, texts of pastoral divinity and narratives of spiritual experience, I aim to probe the differences in attitudes that existed between Presbyterians, Independents, and Baptists towards this complex, protean illness.
+I am a cultural historian of health, emotion, and religion in early modern England.
+In my PhD and ongoing research, I examine how melancholy was identified, experienced, and dealt with by English nonconformists across the period 1640-1700.
+By focusing on archival materials (particularly diaries and letters) and related published texts, I probe the differences in attitudes that existed between Presbyterians, Independents, and Baptists towards this complex, protean illness.
 Faced with accusations of their religious practice being overzealous and merely fuelled by bodily disfunction, how did members of these groups approach their experiences of melancholy, and did their views change in response to these criticisms?
-In tackling these questions, I explore the relationship between religion and medicine at this time and, in particular, the use of medical language in Nonconformist religious writing.
-Examining their discussions of the heart and soul-body relationship, I show how the ways Nonconformists thought about these issues interacted with their experiences of melancholy.
+In tackling these questions, I explore the relationship between religion and medicine at this time and, in particular, the use of bodily language in nonconformist religious writing.
+Examining their discussions of the heart and soul-body relationship, I show how the ways nonconformists thought about these issues interacted with their experiences of melancholy.

 'Know Thyself', Lumiere Festival

 About the commission and festival, Durham University News